Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 the pendency of an appeal as the court shall deem reasonable and proper.

-(d) No maintenance shall accrue during the period in which a party is
+(d) Maintenance during imprisonment.
+No maintenance shall accrue during the period in which a party is

 imprisoned for failure to comply with the court's order for the payment of

-(e) When maintenance is to be paid through the clerk of the court in a
+(e) Fees when maintenance is paid through the clerk.
+When maintenance is to be paid through the clerk of the court in a

 to pay to the clerk, in addition to the maintenance payments, all fees

-imposed by the county board under paragraph (3) of subsection (u) of
+imposed by the county board under paragraph (4) of subsection (bb) of

 to an order for withholding, the payment of the fee shall be by a separate